rails/rails/guides/source/security.md

 * Many cross-site scripting (XSS) exploits aim at obtaining the user's cookie.
 You'll read <a href="#cross-site-scripting-xss">more about XSS</a> later.

-* Instead of stealing a cookie unknown to the attacker, he fixes a user's session identifier (in the cookie) known to him.
+* Instead of stealing a cookie unknown to the attacker, they fix a user's session identifier (in the cookie) known to them.
 Read more about this so-called session fixation later.

 The main objective of most attackers is to make money.
 The underground prices for stolen bank login accounts range from $10-$1000 (depending on the available amount of funds), $0.40-$20 for credit card numbers, $1-$8 for online auction site accounts and $4-$30 for email passwords, according to the [Symantec Global Internet Security Threat Report](http://eval.symantec.com/mktginfo/enterprise/white_papers/b-whitepaper_internet_security_threat_report_xiii_04-2008.en-us.pdf).